7. It’s Crucial to View Others Based on God’s Words

 By Katrina, USA

 I had known Sheila for over 3 years, and I knew her well.
 Whenever we met up, she would chat with me about her current state.
 She’d say she was always suspicious of others and cared a lot about what others thought of her.
 She also said she would be very petty, and was always speculating what people meant.
 She could get upset about the slightest look on someone’s face, their tone, or even some offhand remark.
 She didn’t want to be that way, but she couldn’t help it.
 She’d often say that she was deeply corrupted, deceitful and lacking in humanity, that she hated how much she prized reputation and status, and would cry as she talked.
-Seeing how regretful and disgusted she was with herself, I thought that she really wanted to change.
+Seeing how regretful and hateful she was with herself, I thought that she really wanted to change.
 Perhaps this corrupt disposition was a little more serious and was her Achille’s heel, so change wouldn’t come easy, and would take time.
 So I thought I should be considerate of her.
 No matter how busy I was with my duty, if she wanted to chat, I would put aside my work and listen to her pour out her heart, and would often encourage, console and fellowship with her.
 But what I couldn’t understand was why even though Sheila seemed to speak clearly and logically in her fellowship and knew herself well, when others pointed out her problems, she’d think they held her in contempt and become negative.
 This happened time and again and never changed.
 What’s more, she had spoken with many people about this state, had opened up many times and many people had fellowshipped with her.
 But after several years, she still hasn’t shown the slightest sign of improvement.

 I remember one time, a supervisor was going over an issue we’d had with watering newcomers, saying we hadn’t been caring and patient enough with the newcomers, and didn’t fellowship and support them right away when they didn’t attend gatherings, which was irresponsible.
 The supervisor was saying this to all the waterers, and wasn’t singling out anyone in particular.
 But Sheila said that the supervisor was exposing her and making her lose face, so she didn’t want to speak during the gathering.
 Another time, a brother was fellowshipping about his current state, and said that sometimes when he met brothers and sisters with a slightly poor caliber he couldn’t treat them fairly.
-He went on to fellowship on his experience and how he changed and gained entry.
+He went on to fellowship on his experiential knowledge and how he changed and gained entry.
 But when Sheila heard this, she thought he was talking about her, and that the brother was disparaging her caliber and looking down on her.
 She was negative for many days after that, developed a bias against the brother, and shunned and ignored him.
 Another time, while discussing work, the supervisor pointed out a small issue with how Sheila watered newcomers, and she suddenly began crying and ran out, not returning until quite a while later.
 She sat silently to the side, tears streaming down her face, as if she had been deeply wronged.
 When I saw the expression on her face, I couldn’t quiet my heart and the gathering was disturbed.
 Ultimately, the supervisor had no choice but to comfort and encourage her, after which she finally settled down.
 Later on, the leader fellowshipped with her, pointing out that she prized reputation and status too much, and had to be at the center of everyone’s care and attention to do her duty.
 She was even less accepting of this: On one hand, she said the supervisor’s criticism was biased and unfair, while also saying that she had a difficult nature, and wanted to change but was unable to do so.
 She also said, “There’s no saving me.
 How did I have this kind of nature?
 Why is everyone else better than me and blessed with less complicated thoughts?
 Why didn’t God give me a good nature?”
 When I heard her say all this, I thought, “How willfully troublesome and unreasonable of her!
-How can she blame God?”
+How can she complain about God?”
 But then I thought that maybe she’d been in a bad state recently, and only said these things because her reputation and status had been threatened.
 Perhaps when her state improved she would quit being like that.

 Afterward, I realized that no matter who she was with, Sheila cared much about their expressions—if she thought someone was being cold to her or if she didn’t like their tone or attitude, she would conclude that that person had it out for her.
 In my own interactions with her, I would be extremely careful, always worried that I’d somehow offend her with my words, make her become negative and delay her duty.
 It was suffocating trying to interact with Sheila and I often wanted to avoid her.
 But then I thought that I was corrupted too, and shouldn’t always be looking critically at her.
 I had to be caring and considerate of her struggles, and be tolerant and compassionate toward her.
 So I forced myself to interact normally with her and tried my best not to hurt her pride.